 We can perform various tasks in MS Excel.
 It provides many different built-in functions.
 These functions help us to undertake numerous mathematical operations.
 Sometimes, we may need to calculate ZIP to ZIP Mileage for a certain purpose.
 But, this calculation process is not easy.
 Because we have to consider multiple things.
 In this article, we’ll show you the effective ways to Create a ZIP to ZIP Mileage Calculator in Excel.

-2 Effective Ways to Create ZIP to ZIP Mileage Calculator in Excel
+How to Create ZIP to ZIP Mileage Calculator in Excel: 2 Effective Ways

 We’ll need the Latitudes and the Longitudes along with the ZIP codes to find out the ZIP to ZIP Mileage.
 To illustrate, we’ll use a sample dataset as an example.
 For instance, in the following dataset, we have ZIP codes.
 We also have Latitudes and Longitudes of different locations.
 Here, we’ll determine the Mileage in the H column.